derl30n/5m_holster/README.md

 [<img src="https://i.imgur.com/r4oi14n.png" width="270" height="360">](https://i.imgur.com/r4oi14n.png)

 ## Features
 Supports every ped drawable and weapon loaded in game.
+Including EUP.
 Basically everything you dreamt of, you can configure it.
 Draw a taser from the belt or vest, works.
 Wonna draw pepper spray from your duty belt?
 Sure, set ids in the config and enjoy!